exakat/php-dictionary/dictionary/faker.ini.rst

 Using a faker happens in different situations:

 + Seeding Databases: populating a database with sample users, products, or orders to test how your application performs under realistic conditions.
-+ Testing: Creating dummy data for unit and integration tests to ensure the code works correctly in more realistic circumstances.
++ Testing: creating dummy data for unit and integration tests to ensure the code works correctly in more realistic circumstances.
 + Prototyping: quickly generating placeholder content, like names and addresses, for a new feature demonstration.
 + Anonymizing Data: safely replacing sensitive production data with fake but realistic-looking data for use in development or debugging.

 See also https://www.sitepoint.com/simplifying-test-data-generation-with-faker/, https://medium.com/@opensource_52111/faker-16754ea6154b

+Related : :ref:`Data <data>`, :ref:`Test <test>`

 Related packages : `fakerphp/faker <https://packagist.org/packages/fakerphp/faker>`_, `xefi/faker-php <https://packagist.org/packages/xefi/faker-php>`_